Do you know how many regions are located in Japan?

-Kinki region is often called Kansai region, is bordered by Chubu region and Chugoku region, the metropolitan cities is Osaka, Kyoto, and Kobe cities.
+Kinki region is often called the Kansai region, is bordered by the Chubu region and Chugoku region, the metropolitan cities are Osaka, Kyoto, and Kobe cities.

-The local Japanese in Kinki region speak a unique accent called “Kansai-ben” depends on each prefecture.
+The local Japanese in the Kinki region speak a unique accent called “Kansai-ben” depends on each prefecture.

 Because Kyoto was the capital of Japan for a long time ago, there are many historical buildings, so probably the most popular sightseeing spots for Japan trip.

 Besides Kyoto and Osaka, there is another of Japan’s ancient capital cities, Nara.
-The Kumanopilgrimage routes in Kii Peninsula have also been getting popular spiritual activity even to international travelers.
-The beautiful onsen hot springs of Kinosaki is worth to visit if you visit Kiniki/Kansai region.
+The Kumanopilgrimage routes in the Kii Peninsula have also been getting popular spiritual activity even to international travelers.
+The beautiful onsen hot springs of Kinosaki are worth visiting if you visit Kiniki/Kansai region.